iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Search specific folders | ★★★ | ★★★★★ |

 Notability backups up to Dropbox, Google Drive, OneDrive, Box and WebDAV.
-You can decide which subjects to backup and in what format.
-Note is Notability’s native format and the best way to back up your notes.
-Apple Notes doesn’t back up anything.
+You can decide which subjects to back up and in what format.
+Apple Notes doesn’t back up anything, it only syncs your notes across devices.
+A good note-taking app must have both sync and backup.

 Auto Backup | Notability | Apple Notes |